UCDavisLibrary/main-wp-website-deployment/readme.md

   - Login and set project id
     - `gcloud auth login`
     - `gcloud config set project digital-ucdavis-edu`
-  - Copy service account to root folder: `gsutil cp gs://website-v3-content/main-website-content-reader-key.json main-website-content-reader-key.json`
+  - Copy service account keys:
+    - `./cmds/init-keys.sh`
 - Create your local docker-compose file by running:
   - `./cmds/generate-deployment-files.sh`
 - Start an `.env` file in the `local-dev` directory (created in the previous step).
 The most relevant parameters are: